-Financial

-Seed funding has been allocated from the SC budget and the final amount will be confirmed after the SC budget is approved at IWC68.
-It's envisaged that the majority of funds will be spent on graphic design and translation as well as audio-visual tools, production of display banners and purchase of images.
+- Financial - Seed funding of UKP15k has been allocated from the SC budget and this allocation was approved at IWC68.
+It's envisaged that the majority of funds will be spent on graphic design and translation as well as audio-visual tools, production of display banners and purchase of images. - In-kind - o Australia will provide in-kind support from a Communications advisor - Australia may be able to assist in the design/development of media materials

-In-kind

-- Australia will provide in-kind support from a Communications advisor - Australia may be able to assist in the design/development of media materials